-The department offers a variety of courses in the ares of American politics, comparative government, international relations, and political theory.
+The department offers a variety of courses in the areas of American politics, international relations, regional studies, and political theory.
 Students majoring in political science may follow either the regular major program or a program of concentration in international relations.
+A political science major requires 33 semester hours.

 To be admitted to a major program in political science a student must have completed one of the core credit courses (151, 201, or 210) with a minimum grade of C (2.0).
-The regular major program requires American politics (201), international politics (207), one course in comparative government (203, 204, 205, 206, 214, or 303), one course in political theory (305 or 306), plus six additional courses in the department.
-Only one interim course may be applied to the major, and a maximum of two internship credits may be applied to the major.
+The regular major program requires American politics (201), international politics (207), one course in regional studies (203, 204, 205, 206, 214, or 303), one course in political theory (305 or 306), plus six or seven additional courses in the department.
+Only one interim course may be applied to the major, and a maximum of 8 semester hours of internship credits may be applied to the major.

-The political science concentration in international relations requires 201, 207, and 305 or 306; seven additional courses from 203, 204, 205, 206, 214, 303, 308, 309, or one political science elective; plus an approved four-course sequence outside of political science.
+The political science concentration in international relations requires 201, 207, and 305 or 306; eight additional courses from 203, 204, 205, 206, 210, 214, 303, 308, 309, or two other elective political science courses; plus an approved four-course sequence outside of political science.

-To graduate with honors in political science, a student must: (1) attain a minimum GPA of 3.3, (2) take at least six honors courses overall, with a minimum of four honors courses in political science, and (3) attain a minimum GPA of 3.3 in courses within the major.
+To graduate with honors in political science, a student must (1) attain a minimum GPA of 3.3, (2) take at least six honors courses overall, with a minimum of four honors courses in political science, and (3) attain a minimum GPA of 3.3 in courses within the major.

-A general political science minor requires one course in American politics (201, 202, 209, 212, 310, 312, 315, 317 or 318), one course in comparative and international politics (203, 204, 205, 206, 207, 210, 214, 303, 308, or 309), one course in political theory (151, 305, 306, or 320), and three additional courses, one of which may be an interim course.
+A general political science minor requires 18 semester hours.
+The minor requires one course in American politics (201, 202, 209, 212, 310, 314, 317 or 318), one course in international politics and regional studies (203, 204, 205, 206, 207, 210, 303, 308, or 309), one course in political theory (151, 305, 306, or 320), and three additional courses, one of which may be an interim course.

-A secondary teacher education minor requires 151, 201, 202, and three additional courses approved by the departmental advisor for teacher education, Mr. Robert De Vries.
-The elementary teacher education minor requires 151, 201, 202, one course in international politics (207, 308, or 309), one course in comparative government (203, 204, 205, 206, 210, 214, or 303), and one additional course in American politics (209, 212, 310, 314, 317, or 318).
+Elementary and secondary teacher education minors in political science require 20 semester hours.
+The minors require 151, 201, 202, one course in international politics (207, 308, or 309), one course in regional studies (203, 204, 205, 206, or 303), and two additional courses in American politics (209, 212, 310, 314, 317, or 318).
 One interim course may substitute for a course in the last three categories.

 Political science majors are encouraged to enroll in internship programs and a variety of off-campus interims in the U.S. and abroad.
-The department offers a two-course credit Internship in State and Local Government, Political Science 380.
+The department offers an 8 semester hour credit Internship in State and Local Government, Political Science 380.
 Interested students should contact Mr. J. Penning.
-Students may also enroll for a semester in the American Studies seminar and internship in Washington, D.C., for which they may receive up to two course credits in political science (see Off-Campus Programs).
+Students may also enroll for a semester in the American Studies seminar and internship in Washington, D.C., for which they may receive up to eight semester hours credit in political science (see Off-Campus Programs).
 The department also cooperates with the Washington Center for Learning Alternatives.
 Students interested in Washington programs should contact Mr. C. Smidt.

-While students may earn more than two internship credits, only two internship credits can be applied toward the major.
+While students may earn more than 8 semester hours of internship credits, only 8 semester hours can be applied toward the major.
 Additional internship credits can be taken as electives and applied toward the required total credits for graduation.

-Although the political science core requirement may be satisfied by 151, 201, or 210, Canadian students are advised to take 210 and prospective elementary teachers either 201 or 210.
+Although the political science core requirement may be satisfied by 151, 201, or 210, Canadian students should consider taking 210 and prospective Canadian elementary teachers either 201 or 210.